cprathamesh1997/PROJECT_NO.1-TWITTER-SCRAPING/README.md

 # Inserts the dataframe in selected collection.

 # Add a button to download the data
-# Download the dataframe in CSV format
+# A.]Download the dataframe in CSV format
-# Download the dataframe in JSON format
+# B.]Download the dataframe in JSON format